 Don't be embarrassed by your choice of apps again!
+Here's how to hide apps

 - Repeat this process for as many apps as needed.

-How to find hidden apps you've purchased
+How to view your hidden apps and unhide them

 So you've hidden those apps that you don't want others to see you purchased.
 But how do you find them again in your purchase history if you want to download them again?

-- Tap on your Account avatar in the top right corner.
+You'll need to unhide them first!
+Here's how.

-Tap on your Account avatar banner near the top of the screen.
+- Tap your Apple ID banner at the top.

-- Scroll down and tap on Hidden Purchases under the iTunes in the Cloud section.
+- Scroll down and tap Hidden Purchases under the Downloads and Purchases section.

+- Here you can view all of your hidden apps that you've previously purchased.

+Tap Unhide on any app that you want to stop hiding so that it shows up in your Purchased list again, allowing you to redownload the app.

 How to hide apps from iOS search

-If you're afraid that someone may pick up your phone and search for something with Siri and iOS Search, and you don't want anything potentially embarrassing to pop-up in those results, then you can make sure that certain apps don't appear.
+If you're afraid that someone may pick up your phone and search for something with Siri and iOS Search and you don't want anything potentially embarrassing to pop up in those results, then you can make sure that certain apps don't appear.

 - Launch Settings on your iPhone or iPad.